pinztrek/harden_meshtasticd/README.md

 * Implement ram based filesystems for highly active filesystems (/tmp & /var/log) (Complete)
 * Implement persistance for key log file snapshots and meshtasticd config/state files using zram-config (Complete)
 * Relocate key system files/dirs to temp to allow RO FS (DHCP, etc) (in progress)
-* Implement read only filesystems for /boot and any non-dynamic directories using standard raspbian approachs (pi-ro, pi-rw, etc) (In Progress)
 * Implement log rotation as needed for meshtasticd and related tools
 * Implement systemd as needed for key processes (In Progress)
 * Disable known processes which churn the disk (nightly apts downloads, etc)
 * Implement cron based nightly restarts for the meshtasticd process at a configurable time
 * Optionally implement periodic system reboots
+* (Long term) Implement read only filesystems for /boot and any non-dynamic directories using standard raspbian approachs (pi-ro, pi-rw, etc) (In Progress, but is proving harder than initially thought)

 # Installation
 * Use raspberry_pi_imager to download Raspberry Pi OS Lite 64bit image.
 Make sure and set your login and network if needed.